The following are definitions of academic terms commonly used at Lansing

+Repeated courses are defined as courses that the student enrolls in and attempts more than once.
 When a student repeats a course for a higher grade, the student's academic record and transcript will reflect every grade received for the course.
 However, only the highest grade is used in computing the LCC cumulative GPA and credits earned.

 Extra credit is defined as any opportunity for a student to raise a course grade that is not included in the percentages stated in the Methods of Evaluating Student Achievement/Progress in the section syllabus.
 Each department will determine for each of their courses and state in the course's Official College Syllabus whether or not extra credit may be offered.